yogeshadgLTTS/M2-Embedded-BasicCalculator/1_Requirements/README.md

 The cost of the hardware and software design is fixed and one-time investment only.

 A calculator is a device that performs numerical operations.
-The features of this basic calculator can perform only addition, subtraction, multiplication, and division.
+The features of this basic calculator can perform

+1. Addition
+2. Subtraction
+3. Multiplication
+4. Division

 ## SWOT Analysis